 - i) Company means J.P.
-Morgan Chase & Company; - by Paragraph C.7 of Exhibit E, and Compliance Reviews is a reference to compliance reviews conducted by the IRG or compliance reviews conducted by the IRG or compliance reviews conducted by the IRG and the internal review groups of the other Servicers, as the context indicates; - iii) Corrective Action Plan or CAP means a plan prepared and implemented pursuant to Paragraph E.3 of Exhibit E as the result of a Potential Violation; - iv) Court means the United States District Court for the District of Columbia; - v) Cure Period means the quarterly period, or part thereof as described in Paragraph E.3 of Exhibit E, following satisfactory completion of a CAP; - vi) Enforcement Terms means the terms and conditions of the Judgment in Exhibit E; - vii) Exhibit or Exhibits means any one or more of the exhibits to the Judgment; - viii) Exhibit A means Exhibit A to the Judgment; - ix) Exhibit E means Exhibit E to the Judgment; - x) Exhibit E-1 means Exhibit E-1 to the Judgment; - xi) First Compliance Report means the report I filed with the Court on June 18, 2013, regarding compliance by Servicer with the Servicing Standards, as evidenced by testing of Metrics for Test Period 1 and Test Period 2; - xii) Internal Review Group or IRG means an internal quality control group established by Servicer that is independent from Servicer's mortgage servicing operations, as required by Paragraph C.7 of Exhibit E, and Internal Review Groups or IRGs is a collective reference to all Servicers' internal quality control groups;
+Morgan Chase & Company; - ii) Compliance Report means a Monitor Report I file with the Court regarding compliance by Servicer with the Servicing Standards the First Compliance Report was for Test Periods 1 and 2, the Second Compliance Report was for Test Periods 3 and 4, the Third Compliance Report was for Test Periods 5 and 6, the Fourth Compliance Report was for Test Periods 7 and 8 (collectively referred to as the Prior Compliance Reports), and this Report, which is the Fifth Compliance Report, is for Test Periods 9 and 10; - iii) Compliance Review means a compliance review conducted by the IRG as required by Paragraph C.7 of Exhibit E, and Compliance Reviews is a reference to compliance reviews conducted by the IRG or compliance reviews conducted by the IRG and the Internal Review Groups of the other Servicers, as the context indicates; - iv) Court means the United States District Court for the District of Columbia; - v) Enforcement Terms means the terms and conditions of the Judgment in Exhibit E; - vi) Exhibit or Exhibits means any one or more of the exhibits to the Judgment, and unless its usage indicates otherwise, a reference to Exhibit E-1 also includes the amendment to Exhibit E-1 effected by Monitor's Notice of Additional Metrics, which was filed with the Court on October 2, 2013 (Case 1:12-cv-00361-RMC; Document 80); - vii) Internal Review Group or IRG means an internal quality control group established by Servicer that is required to be independent from Servicer's mortgage servicing operations, as set out in Paragraph C.7 of Exhibit E, and Internal Review Groups or IRGs is a collective reference to all Servicers' internal quality control groups;

-- xiii) Judgment means the Consent Judgment (Case 1:12-cv-00361-RMC; Document 10) filed in the above-captioned matter on April 4, 2012; - xiv) Metric means any one of the metrics, and Metrics means any two or more of the metrics, referenced in Paragraph C.11 of Exhibit E, and specifically described in Exhibit E-1; - xv) Monitor means and is a reference to the person appointed under the Judgment to oversee, among other obligations, Servicer's compliance with the Servicing Standards, and the Monitor is Joseph A. Smith, Jr., who will be referred to in this Report in the first person; - xvi) Monitor Report or Report means this report, and Monitor Reports or Reports is a reference to any prior or additional reports required under Paragraph D.3 of Exhibit E or required under the other judgments that comprise the Settlement, as the context indicates; - xvii) Monitoring Committee means the Monitoring Committee referred to in Paragraph B of Exhibit E; - xviii) Potential Violation has the meaning given to such term in Paragraph E.1 of Exhibit E and a Potential Violation occurs when Servicer exceeds, or otherwise fails, a Threshold Error Rate set for a Metric; - xix) Primary Professional Firm or PPF means BDO Consulting, a division of BDO USA, LLP, and the Primary Professional Firm will sometimes be referred to as BDO; - xx) Prior Compliance Reports means previous Reports filed by me with the Court with respect to Servicer's compliance with the Servicing Standards, as evidenced by testing of Metrics; - xxi) Professionals means the Primary Professional Firm, Secondary Professional Firm and any other accountants, consultants, attorneys and other professional persons, together with their respective firms, I engage from time to time to represent or assist me in carrying out my duties under the Judgment;
+- viii) Judgment means the Consent Judgment (Case 1:12-cv-00361-RMC; Document 10) filed in the above-captioned matter on April 4, 2012; - ix) Metric means any one of the metrics, and Metrics means any two or more of the metrics, referenced in Paragraph C.11 of Exhibit E, and specifically described in Exhibit E-1; - x) Monitor means and is a reference to the person appointed under the Judgment to oversee, among other obligations, Servicer's compliance with the Servicing Standards, and the Monitor is Joseph A. Smith, Jr., who will be referred to in this Report in the first person; - xi) Monitor Report or Report means this Report, and Monitor Reports or Reports is a reference to any prior or additional reports required under Paragraph D.3 of Exhibit E or required under the other judgments that comprise the Settlement, as the context indicates; - xii) Monitoring Committee means the Monitoring Committee referred to in Paragraph B of Exhibit E; - xiii) Potential Violation has the meaning given to such term in Paragraph E.1 of Exhibit E and a Potential Violation occurs when Servicer exceeds, or otherwise fails, a Threshold Error Rate set for a Metric; - xiv) Professionals means the Primary Professional Firm, or PPF, which is BDO Consulting, a division of BDO USA, LLP, the Secondary Professional Firm, or SPF, which is Grant Thornton LLP, and any other accountants, consultants, attorneys and other professional persons, together with their respective firms, I engage from time to time to represent or assist me in carrying out my duties under the Judgment; - xv) Quarterly Report means Servicer's report to me that includes, among other information, the results of the IRG's Compliance Reviews for the quarter covered by the report, as required by Paragraph D.1 of Exhibit E;